Skip to content

 1) echo "::error::License policy violation"; exit 1 ;;

-2) echo "::warning::Unknown licenses - add overrides in pyproject.toml"; exit 0 ;;
+2) echo "::warning::Unknown licenses - resolve in pyproject.toml"; exit 0 ;;

 esac

-Running different policies in separate jobs
+Different policies in separate jobs

-Use the --policy flag to set the level without touching pyproject.toml:
+--policy sets the level without touching pyproject.toml:

 - name: Strict permissive check